The Basics of Asset Protection Planning By Michael J. Howell

 For this reason, we can only provide estimates on a case by case basis.
 However, just to arrive at an estimate normally takes several hours of meetings and information review.
 We charge hourly for all time that we spend on a case, subject to our credit for up to one hour of attorney time against any charges for the initial consultation.

-Please review the Free Consultation section of our website for more detail.
-In addition, you need to listen to the CDs prior to coming in to obtain the credit.
+Please review the Free Consultation section of our website for more details, terms and conditions.
 Note that for Asset Protection planning, the credit is also for returning clients, and not just for prospective clients.